 Under normal conditions, if you displace Cement with a spacer and treated mud, the quantity of Cement drilled will be manageable.
 A pretreatment with bicarbonate at 0.75 ppb (2.1 kg/m3) for 20” casing or 0.25-0.5 lb/bbl (0.70 – 1.50 kg/m3) for 13” or 9” casing will be sufficient.
 SAPP in very low concentration can also deflocculate the mud to reduce flocculation from Cement.
 Close monitoring of Mud returns is the key to adjusting further treatments with additional bicarbonate and water.

 Conversion to a lime-based system

-A type of water-base mud that is saturated with lime Ca(OH)2, and has excess lime solids (not dissolve) in reserve.
+A type of water-base mud saturated with lime Ca(OH)2 and has excess lime solids (not dissolved) in reserve.
 Lime muds are classified according to excess lime content: